Save Your Ash

 Chicago EAB Partner Vendors

-Why Should we Save Ash Trees?
+Why Save Ash Trees?

+When the city of Chicago began inoculations in 2013 there were 94,000 Ash trees on Chicago’s parkways.
+Today, fewer than 50,000 remain.
 If left untreated, we will continue to see devastating loss to our urban canopy that will take decades, and millions of dollars in public money to replace.
 A combination of treatment for the largest and oldest trees and selective removal of smaller and infected trees is a more cost-effective and sustainable solution that will preserve the integrity of the canopy over a longer period of time.

-Should All Trees be Treated?
+Should All Ash Trees be Treated?

 What is Used to Treat the Trees?
 Can I be Confident with this Solution?